cheryle-18/cheryle-18/README.md

 ### Hi there 👋
-#### I'm a final year Informatics student majoring in Computer Science with a passion in web development, machine learning, and UI/UX design
+#### I'm a final year Informatics student majoring in Computer Science with a passion in Web Development, Machine Learning, and UI/UX Design

 <div style="display: flex">
   <div>